H17:00 Fellows presentation: by invitation

 The evening will then open to the public with a double concert in collaboration with Montreux Jazz Artists Foundation.
-The Istituto’s garden will host the concerts of the jazz band MAREY, founded by Maryam Hammad and Aurèle Louis and, to follow, the ethno jazz band Trio Mezcal [Pippi Dimonte (bass), Alessandro De Lorenzi (guitar), and Lorenzo Viale (drums)].
+The Istituto’s garden will host the concerts of the electronic-folk band MAREY, founded by Maryam Hammad and Aurèle Louis and, to follow, the ethno jazz band Trio Mezcal [Pippi Dimonte (bass), Alessandro De Lorenzi (guitar), and Lorenzo Viale (drums)].

 H17:00 – By invitation

 -Adrian Brändli (Head of Science, Research, & Innovation)